 An intensive workshop in visual storytelling.
 Students work in teams to develop, shoot and edit short narratives.
 This course requires an unusual amount of outside-of-class work.
 Pre- or corequisite: ART/TDF 162.
 Same as TDF 362.
 Moss

 363. Film Theory Seminar.
 (A)

 Advanced seminar devoted to applying classical and contemporary film theory to particular problems and movies.
 Topic varies from term to term.
 Same as TDF 363.
 Eitzen

 An intensive video production workshop, focusing on documentary as a means of community building and grass-roots activism.
 Students work in small groups to produce short documentaries, frequently with a community partner.
 The topic or focus of the course varies from term to term.
 Students may take this course twice.
 Pre- or corequisite: TDF 162.
 Same as TDF 364.
 Moss

 Designed to guide advanced major and minor students concentrating in studio art through a critical examination of what they have accomplished in recent semesters and what their direction and goals are for the foreseeable future.
-Emphasis on production of substantial and challenging new work within a coherent direction and choice of media, as well as research into the wider context of promoting and exhibiting work as a future professional.
+Emphasis on production of substantial and challenging new work within a coherent direction and choice of media as well as research into the wider context of promoting and exhibiting work as a future professional.
 Prerequisite: permission of instructor.
+Offered every Spring.
 Staff

 Special studio offerings, varying in subject.
 May be taken more than once for different subjects.
 Permission of instructor.